playht/playht-nodejs-sdk/README.md

 For more speech generation options, see [Generating Speech Options](#generating-speech-options).

-**_Note: For lowest possible latency, use the streaming API with the `Play3.0-mini` model._**
+**_Note: For the lowest possible latency, use the streaming API with the `Play3.0-mini` model._**

 ## Generating Speech Options

 All text-to-speech methods above accept an optional `options` parameter.
 You can use it to generate audio with different voices, AI models, output file formats and much more.

-The options available will depend on the AI model that synthesize the selected voice.
-PlayHT API supports different types of models: 'Play3.0-mini', 'PlayHT2.0', 'PlayHT2.0-turbo', 'PlayHT1.0' and 'Standard'.
-For all available options, see the typescript type definitions [in the code](packages/playht/src/index.ts).
+The options available will depend on the AI model that synthesizes the selected voice.
+PlayHT API supports different types of models: `Play3.0-mini`, `PlayHT2.0`, `PlayHT2.0-turbo`, `PlayHT1.0` and `Standard`.
+For all available options, see the TypeScript type definitions [in the code](packages/playht/src/index.ts).

 ### Play3.0-mini Voices (Recommended)